- ✅ Available 24/7 nationwide

 Toilet Not Flushing Properly

 When your toilet water rises dangerously high after flushing, or when plunging doesn't help, the blockage may be in the main line.
-This requires toilet backup repair from a professional.
+This is different from a standard toilet not flushing issue.
+See our emergency pipe guide for other urgent plumbing situations.

 Tree Root Intrusion